The enthusiastic staff of professional golf instructors at the Ibis Golf Academy is led by a rare talent, Director of Instruction Martin Hall.

 What else makes the Ibis golf instruction experience so special?

-- Hit from near-perfect turf tees to four target greens.
+- Hit from near-perfect turf tees to five target greens.

 - Manicured pitching and chipping areas complete with bunkers.